octogen4/GWSC22-LNNU-ET-AL/README.md

 ### Lab4

 testglrtqcsig.m
->Clculate GLRT of the data
+>Clculate GLRT of the data, noise PSD is a special form.

 testsignificance.m
 >Clculate significane of the data for a given signal template.
 We find that for all three data the significance are quite large (up to 0.8), meaning that the existance or the signal is highly unimpossible.

 ### Lab5
-GLRT test for data with quadratic chirp signal applying PSO algorithm. llrqc.m
+GLRT test for data with a quadratic chirp (QC) signal applying PSO algorithm.
+(With an arbitarily chosen PSD)

->
+llrqc.m
+> GLRT for QC template, with the method in Lab4

+testllrqc.m
+> Test llrqc to make sure it works well.

+glrtqcsig4pso.m
+> Where llrqc is adapted for PSO

+crcbqcpso_colpsd.m
+> Upload parameters to PSO, and get results.

+crcbqcsig_colpsd.m
+> Generate the QC signal, we only removed the input variable A since it is not needed.

+crcbgenqcdata_colpas.m
+> Generate data with colored PSD.
+We use it as a input to the PSO.

+test_crcbqcpso_colpsd.m
+> Run PSO, some reusults are shown in [./report](https://github.com/octogen4/GWSC22-LNNU-ET-AL/tree/master/report)

 ### Lab6
+test.m
+> Do the MDC job with codes of Lab5.
+We estimated the correct values of [a1,a2,a3] successfully.

+## References

+Thank Professor [Soumya D. Mohanty](https://github.com/mohanty-sd/) for this wonderful course.
+Original GWSC codes link https://github.com/mohanty-sd/GWSC